Arizona - What to watch in 2026

 What’s at stake

-Arizona’s 2026 elections will affect how newly established reproductive rights are applied and reinforced over time.
+Arizona’s 2026 elections will affect how newly established reproductive rights are applied and interpreted over time.

 Reproductive healthcare access

-In 2024, Arizona voters approved Proposition 139, adding a right to abortion to the state constitution.
-This decision superseded older abortion bans—including an 1864 law that briefly resurfaced after the U.S. Supreme Court overturned Roe v.
-Wade—and provided a durable legal foundation for access.
+In 2024, Arizona voters approved Proposition 139, adding abortion rights to the state constitution.
+The amendment replaced older abortion bans—including an 1864 law that briefly resurfaced after the U.S. Supreme Court overturned Roe v.
+Wade—and established a clearer legal foundation for abortion access in the state.

 What will be on the ballot — and when